QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

 Introduction
 ------------

-One limitation of QBDI is to share the heap and some shared library with the instrumented code.
+One limitation of QBDI is it shares the heap and some library with the instrumented code.
 With this design, the user may use any shared library and doesn't need to statically link all their dependencies with their code.
 However, some method must not be instrumented in QBDI: